Do you ever find yourself wondering – where the hell did the year go?

 Plan your year

-Grab a 2013 calendar right now (preferably one broken into months).
+Grab a calendar right now (preferably one broken into months).
 Reflect on the list of things you want to achieve this year and write them down.
 Then it’s time to plot out what you plan to achieve or start each month.
-Break the action steps down further on a weekly basis (where possible).

 While dreaming big is fine, you also need to be realistic about what you can achieve each week and month otherwise you may feel overwhelmed and give up your plan entirely.

-Of course you can go a bit crazy and do too much planning.
-I am sure a lot of parents, particularly with children at school, often feel over booked when their kids have too much on.
+I’m sure a lot of parents, particularly with children at school, often feel overbooked when their kids have too much on.
 Some parents must feel like they are simply running from one event or responsibility to another.

 When a new year begins it’s wonderful to be full of enthusiasm for a fresh start.
 We think about all the exciting things we plan to do during the year.
 Then we get bogged down in work or other issues and we start to put things off.